PDXpert PLM Software

 To support a practically unlimited number of files in the Library folder, your server's hard disk should be formatted as NTFS.

-Use a hard disk (HDD/SDD) with substantial free space.
+Use a local fixed disk (HDD/SDD) with substantial free space.
 The "file attachments" library grows much faster than the rate of database (MDF/LDF) growth.

 Virtual machine use:

 The virtual disk must appear as a local drive.
-PDXpert is a disk-intensive application: the virtual disk should use the local disk bus (e.g., SATA) located on the same physical server as the VM, or a SAN-based virtual disk must connect using 1Gbps or better.
+SQL Server is disk-intensive: the virtual disk should use the local disk bus located on the same physical server as the VM, or a SAN-based virtual disk must use equivalent performance.

 Use a fixed-sized disk.
 Avoid using a dynamically-sized disk — this may cause significant delays when the database or library reaches the disk's limit, and performance degrades because the data is highly fragmented.

-To support current versions of SQL Server, install Windows Installer 4.5 (or higher).
-If needed, download Microsoft Windows Installer 4.5.
+To support latest versions of SQL Server, install the current Windows Installer release.

 When using Turkish Windows, avoid using Turkish i/ı characters in the machine name.
 Microsoft Windows does not fully support these characters in IDNA implementations prior to Windows 8.1.

-To minimize incompatibility between network devices, DNS services, operating systems and local languages, assign only ANSI uppercase alphanumeric and hyphen ("-") characters to a server machine name and the workgroup or domain name.
+To minimize incompatibility between network devices, DNS services, operating systems and local languages, assign only ANSI uppercase alphanumeric and hyphen ("-") characters to a server machine name and workgroup or domain name.
+If you intend to connect your server computer to an SMTP server, this is a requirement per RFC-1123, Section 2.1: <let>[*[<let-or-digit-or-hyphen>]<let-or-digit>].

 Install Guide Contents